What Is Asbestos?

 Asbestos may cause lung cancer if the fibers get trapped in the lungs and cause the formation of malignant (cancerous) tumors.

-Other Types of Asbestos-Related Diseases
+Other Asbestos-Related Diseases

-Additional asbestos-related diseases include:
+Additional asbestos-related illnesses include:

 - Pleuritis: Also known as pleurisy, this condition occurs when the pleura becomes irritated.
 It causes chest pain and difficulty breathing.